AemonJape/shirokonadenade/README.md

 The app will calculate an optimal usage route of bond XP for bonus stat gains.

 A summary can be produced and copied for your own memos.

+I am in the process of adding students.
+Currently, all FES students and a few more are supported.

 ## Asset Disclaimer